 Step #1 Peel and Stick Furniture Stencil

-The stick style stencil comes in a roll.
+The stick-style stencil comes in a roll.
 It is so simple.
-You just roll out the amount you need for your design and stick in on your painted furniture.
+You roll out the amount you need for your design and stick it on your painted furniture.
 You will want to make sure that your paint is fully cured.
 I waited a whole 24 hours to be sure because some adhesives on tape can cause damage to your paint.
 It’s just the best.

 Step #2 Peel And Stick Furniture Stencil

-With a stiff flat brush, apply the Decor Wax with a circular motion to cover the open areas on the stencil.
-I added one coat on this project, but if you want the design darker, you can certainly go over it a second time to darken the design.
+With a stiff, flat brush, apply the Decor Wax with a circular motion to cover the open areas on the stencil.
+I added one coat to this project, but if you want the design darker, you can certainly go over it a second time to darken the design.
 You might even want to add a second color for a really cool look.
 I haven’t tried that yet, but I have plans to.
-Gently remove the stick style stencil.
+Gently remove the stick-style stencil.

 The Results Are Stunning!

 That’s what I’m talking about!
 Easy furniture makeover when you stencil furniture.
 What do you think?
 Would you add this to your next furniture makeover?
 I’d love to hear your thought.
-Drop me a comment below.
+Please drop me a comment below.